 The Submission must be consistent with the image and values of Sponsor and be consistent with and satisfy the purpose of the Contest.

 Each entrant acknowledges that other entrants may have used ideas and/or concepts in their Submission that may be similar in idea or concept to what is included in entrant’s Submission.
 Each entrant understands and agrees that he/she shall not have any claim against any other entrant or Sponsor arising out any such similarity or be entitled to any compensation because of any such similarity.Sponsor’s decisions are final and binding in all matters relating to this Contest, including, but not limited to, interpretation and application of these Official Rules.
 By entering the Contest, entrants fully and unconditionally agree to be bound by these rules and the decisions of the judges, which will be final and binding in all matters relating to the Contest.

 The submission guidelines are good limitations to keep in mind as you begin brainstorming the content of your application.

-For example, they specifically forbid libelous or disparaging comments.
-So something as simple as an inappropriate joke or a disparaging comment could get you automatically disqualified.
+💡 They specifically forbid libelous or disparaging comments.
+So something as simple as an inappropriate joke or a rude comment could get you automatically disqualified!

-Read the guidelines to make sure that you’re able to even be considered as an entrant.
-To waste your time applying just to be disqualified on a technicality would be such a waste.
+Read the guidelines to make sure that you're able to even be considered as an entrant.
+To be disqualified on a technicality would be a waste!

 We'll come back to Clause 5, but let's dig into Clause 6 for a second—they give you a lot more details than the initial advertisement does!
 And therefore, more information than 95% of the other entrants will have.